 NOTE: All undergraduate social work students are required to complete BIOLOGY (either BIO 100/101 or 201/203) as their choice of the various sciences listed under the Asbury University Core Requirements.
 In addition, it is highly recommended that students take a wide variety of courses in the areas of anthropology, economics, recent American history, political science, psychology, and sociology.
 Finally, all graduate MSW schools require applicants to have completed a satisfactory course in Statistics.
-Therefore students are strongly encouraged to take PSY 315 "Statistics for Behavioral Science".
+Therefore students are required take PSY 315 "Statistics for Behavioral Science" or a comparable undergraduate Statistics course.